Contrary to Evelyn’s dire warning, confronting the map was only the second most terrifying challenge I had to face that following day.

 According to our original rough itinerary, my parents were expecting us at their leafy suburban house in Reading tomorrow morning.
 They expected myself and two friends, for a little stay in the few days leading up to Christmas.

-I doubted they were prepared for their only daughter to stage full-blown closet evacuation.
+I doubt they were prepared for their only daughter to stage a full-blown closet evacuation.

 Nor could anybody prepare for Raine.

 I could just about picture myself stammering out to my mother that I was a lesbian, and yes it’s not a phase, and fielding the inevitable invasive questions and idiotic assumptions, but deep down inside I was terrified of what they’d think of Raine.

 Even if she passed muster as a ‘normal’ person – rather than a dangerous sociopath entangled with an occult underworld – I was afraid they’d see the leather jacket, the short hair, the cocky smile and rippling athleticism, and see a predator who’d poached their vulnerable, mentally ill daughter.
 The same assumption I’d first made, the assumption I’d liked and gone along with.